For decades, contraception has empowered women and improved their quality of life, giving them the freedom to choose when or if to become parents.

 But how often do you stop to think about your birth control method and how it actually works to prevent pregnancy?
 That tiny little rod in your arm, or that device inserted into your uterus – how does affect your ability to conceive?

 Explained simply, different types of contraception, like the pill, IUD and implant contraceptive, prevent pregnancy by interrupting a woman’s reproductive system.
+Check out our list of contraceptives and how they work below.

 How does the female reproductive system work?